 EN 126 Freshman English

 Students expand on the skills learned and the procedures introduced in EN 125.
-Some of the oral and written reports will require critical evaluation of imaginative literature and essays.
+Some of the oral and written reports will require critical evaluation of imaginative 3 s.h.
+Prerequisite: EN 125.
 Hours of class per week: 3.